ESICUP/datasets/README.md

 We also welcome converted datasets, but do require the original source files to also exist in the repository.

 > [!TIP]
-> See [this pull request](https://github.com/ESICUP/datasets/pull/3) as an example of a new dataset contribution
+> See [this pull request](https://github.com/ESICUP/datasets/pull/3) as an example of a new dataset contribution to this repository.

 ### Corrections and Improvements

 This repository started off as a direct clone of the ESICUP datasets webpage.
-Therefore, some datasets may contain descriptions and/or files that are incomplete or messy.
+However, some entries contained incomplete/messy descriptions and/or files.

-If you encounter any errors, inconsistencies or have suggestions for improvements, please feel free to [submit an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) or a pull request with the necessary changes.
+If you detect any errors, inconsistencies or have suggestions for improvements, please feel free to [submit an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) or (preferably) [open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) with the necessary changes.